MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-write-a-caching-policy.md

 1. Run in test with the same parameters as before.
 Note the date time will remain the same until the cache has reached it expiry value.

-Why not try changing your policy to include vary-by-Query-parameter or any of the attributes you learned about in the previous learning module
+Why not try changing your policy to include vary-by-Query-parameter or any of the attributes you learned about in the previous learning module.